vendrhub/vendr-documentation/README.md

 ### Prerequisites

-* **Yarn** - [Yarn](https://yarnpkg.com/en/docs/install) is our prefered package installer so contributors should make sure Yarn has been installed globally on your machine
+* **Yarn** - [Yarn](https://yarnpkg.com/en/docs/install) is our preferred package installer so contributors should make sure Yarn has been installed globally on your machine

-* **Gridsome** - [Gridsome](https://gridsome.org/docs/#how-to-install) the Vendr documentation site is powered by Gridsome, a vuejs based static site generator.
+* **Gridsome** - [Gridsome](https://gridsome.org/docs/#how-to-install) the Vendr documentation site is powered by Gridsome, a Vue.js based static site generator.

 ### Getting Setup